scottaohara/accessibility_interview_questions/README.md

 - What are some issues with carousels?
 - What are some design considerations for supporting text resize/zoom on web?
 Mobile apps?
 - In what ways can the CSS `display` property affect the accessibility of a document?
+- What is the difference between `legend` and a `label` elements?
+- What effect does no `alt` attribute, or an `alt` attribute with an empty string have on an image?
+    + Can you describe instances where no `alt`, and an empty `alt` would each be appropriate?

 ## Technical